 Eyelid Surgery Recovery Tip 2: Bruising and Swelling

-Sometimes during the eyelid surgery recovery, some swelling and bruising occur.
+Sometimes during the blepharoplasty recovery, some swelling and bruising occur.
 As your eye area is quite delicate, so it bruises and swells easily.
 You will experience more swelling and bruising if there are complications in the blepharoplasty.
 The amount of bruising varies from moderate to raccoon or black eyes.
 This can take up to three weeks for swelling to completely finish.
-But, during the eyelid surgery recovery process, you can hold cold compresses on your eyes.
+But, during the upper or lower eyelid surgery recovery process, you can hold cold compresses on your eyes.
 It can help you get rid of swollen eyes.

 To know more about eyelid surgery recovery tips, Click Here.